 Click ok and drag and drop the output arrow of the Sort Transformation 1.
 Here, Merge Input 2 is automatically selected by the intelligence.

 STEP 7: Double click on SSIS Merge Transformation and configure it.
 Data is inserted into the destination table based on the Color and English Product Name columns.

 STEP 8: Drag and drop the OLE DB destination into the data flow region and double-click on it to configure the destination server and destination table to store the merge transformation output

 Here we selected the database and [Merge Transformation] as the destination table

-STEP 9: Check whether input columns match with the destination columns using the Mappings Tab
+STEP 9: Check whether the input columns match with the destination columns using the Mappings Tab